Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 Please remember to keep things simple and don’t add imaginary requirements.
 Indeed, performance is cool, but how do you know there is a problem if you can’t run your program ?
 How do you know that the code your are improving gives a better performance if you can’t measure it ?

 In Rust, “_done is better than perfect_” is a mantra to follow.
 Especially with all the shiny features the language can provide.

-***

-Other topics to expand to:

-Understand Iterators
-Lazy
-Termination methods
-Scope retention —> hard to understand
-Use closures as primitives, not as a trait
-As argument, always templated.
-No choice
-Learn when too flee away
-Trait for
-Double borrow
-Use <S: Into<String>> for string genericity Performance can be dealt with later with ease when it works.
-It can destroy your code if it don’t Testing tips
-Declare your own traits for mocking and implement them in a dummy struct for your tests Cursor<T> on a Vec or on a String emulate very well a Read or a Write Tests helpers for simplifying setups and assertions